Category

 Astigmatism lights – Halos, fuzzy vision & streaky lights cause issues with driving at night with astigmatism

 Due to Astigmatism the misshapen cornea or lens doesn’t allow proper light intake in your eyes.
-The lights get scattered instead of focusing on your retina.
+This common refractive error results in lights getting scattered instead of focusing on your retina, potentially causing blurred vision.
 Therefore if you have astigmatism, you need to squint your eyes more.
 You may also find yourself reducing the glares of the things in front of you whenever possible.

 Astigmatism lights notoriously appear